ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/OpenXP-Research/CVE-2022-29380](https://github.com/OpenXP-Research/CVE-2022-29380) :  ![starts](https://img.shields.io/github/stars/OpenXP-Research/CVE-2022-29380.svg) ![forks](https://img.shields.io/github/forks/OpenXP-Research/CVE-2022-29380.svg)

 ## CVE-2022-29361
- ** DISPUTED ** Improper parsing of HTTP requests in Pallets Werkzeug v2.1.0 and below allows attackers to perform HTTP Request Smuggling using a crafted HTTP request with multiple requests included inside the body.
-NOTE: the vendor's position is that this behavior can only occur in unsupported configurations involving development mode and an HTTP server from outside the Werkzeug project.
+ Improper parsing of HTTP requests in Pallets Werkzeug v2.1.0 and below allows attackers to perform HTTP Request Smuggling using a crafted HTTP request with multiple requests included inside the body.
+NOTE: the vendor's position is that this behavior can only occur in unsupported configurations involving development mode and an HTTP server from outside the Werkzeug project